 Our authorized capital consists of an unlimited number of common shares and an unlimited number of preference shares, issuable in series.
 Currently, only common shares of TMX Group Limited are issued and outstanding.
 No preference shares have been issued.
-Further information regarding our share capital is disclosed in Note 26 of the 2018 Annual Financial Statements, which is incorporated by reference into this AIF.
+For further information regarding our share capital, please refer to Note 26 of the 2020 Annual Financial Statements, which is incorporated by reference into this AIF.